Cayman Cerebellar Ataxia

 Types

-There is no single worldwide “official” subtype system for Cayman cerebellar ataxia, but in real clinical work doctors commonly describe it in practical “types,” like these: Orpha+2SpringerLink+2
+There is no single worldwide “official” subtype system for Cayman cerebellar ataxia, but in real work doctors commonly describe it in practical “types,” like these: Orpha+2SpringerLink+2

 • Classic (founder) Cayman ataxia first described in families from the Cayman Islands SpringerLink+1